 NOTE: Hitch Pin and Hairpin Clip will be used to attach casters to lift in following steps.
-DO NOT install at this time.
+DO NOT install yet in this step.

-- 1. Raise lift 2' 3' high. - 2.
+- 1. Raise lift 2' 3' (610mm 914mm) high. - 2.
 Place caster assemblies under crossbeams as shown.
-Secure with Hitchpin and Hairpin Clip. - 3.
+Secure with Hitch pin and Hairpin Clip. - 3.
 Lower lift and the columns will automatically raise off the floor.